Tydax/the-giant-plant-eater/content/posts/scones.md

 **_Variations_**

 _You can change the scones by adding in some dried fruit such as raisins or chopped dried apricots.
 The type of plant-based milk you use will change the flavour.
-These scones work well with almond or hazelnut milk._
+These scones work well uisng almond or hazelnut milk._